ournetworks/2018/README.md

 ## Planning

-Tasks and deadlines are tracked using our [planning board](https://github.com/ournetworks/2018/projects/1).
+Tasks and deadlines are tracked using our [planning board](https://github.com/ournetworks/2018/projects/1) and [calendar](https://calendar.google.com/calendar/ical/aers7atolh0uurlfmkoki9kikg%40group.calendar.google.com/public/basic.ics).
 We have a bi-weekly 30 minute planning call using [appear.in/ournetworks](https://appear.in/ournetworks) on **Saturdays 11:30-12:00 ET**:
 - 10 Feb
 - 24 Feb
 - 10 Mar